 When can I see my child’s work at camp?

-For the 4-Week Intensive, July 19, 2012 at 7 p.m. is our Arts Extravaganza and dedicated to showing parents, family and friends what Camp Arena Stage is all about.
+For the 4-Week Intensive, we hold an Arts Extravaganza that is dedicated to showing parents, family and friends what Camp Arena Stage is all about.
 Campers will provide demonstrations and perform and display their work.
 All are welcome and encouraged to attend.

 In both sessions, some activities will have a final sharing during the Noontime Shows on the last two days of the session.
 Many parents plan to attend these Noontime Shows.
 We announce this schedule in our weekly parent newsletter.